AriTheElk/hedron/README.md

 ```

 You don't need to fill all screen sizes either, if you only need elements to change on a single resolution, just add a single breakpoint!
 To learn more about breakpoints, check out the documentation for [`Grid.Provider`](#gridprovider).

+## Upgrading

+Unfortunately, there's no simple way to upgrade from the pre 1.0.0 version, but here's a few tips to make your life easier if you decide to upgrade (which we recommend doing!)

+- The `Page` and `Section` components have been retired.
+In an effort to simplify, there are only two main components now with one `Provider` that helps configure the global grid.
+- `Row` has been replaced by [`Grid.Bounds`](#gridbounds).
+This change was made because `Row` implies that it can only go in one direction, while `Grid.Bounds` is capable of arranging children either horizontally or vertically.
+- `Column` has been replaced by [`Grid.Box`](#gridbox).
+Again, this change was made because `Column` implies it only goes in one direction.
+- `BreakpointProvider` has been replaced by [`Grid.Provider`](#gridprovider).
+It was changed because it's can set more than just breakpoints.

+**Also:** There are no longer default breakpoints.
+You must define breakpoints yourself via [`Grid.Provider`](#gridprovider).
+You can also _finally_ set custom breakpoints, as many as you want!

 ## Documentation